 - Provide role-specific DEI training to help employees learn about unconscious bias and create a more inclusive work environment.

 An example to learn from: Bloomerang is a software company committed to celebrating diversity.
-It has an ongoing Diversity, Equity, Accessibility, and Inclusion (DEAI) committee that actively works to improve the inclusivity of its hiring practices, implement more accessibility measures, and offer more educational opportunities to employees.
+It has an ongoing Diversity, Equity, Accessibility, and Inclusion (DEAI) committee that actively works to improve inclusivity in its hiring practices, implement more accessibility measures, and offer more educational opportunities to employees.

 11. Uphold a positive, respectful work environment.